tritemio/jupyter_notebook_beginner_guide/docs/index.rst

 Jupyter/IPython Notebook Quick Start Guide
 ==========================================

-This document aims to be a brief guide on installing and running Jupyter (IPython) notebooks for new users who have no familiarity with python.
+This document aims to be a brief step-by-step guide on installing and running Jupyter (IPython) notebooks for new users who have no familiarity with python.

-If someone gave you a notebook to run and you don't know what a notebook is, this document is for you.
+Briefly, if someone gave you a notebook to run and you don't know what a notebook is, this document is for you.

-The aim is to give a brief step-by-step guide with links to more complete documentation.
+**Jupyter Notebook App** (formerly **IPython Notebook**) is an application which runs inside your browser.
+This guide describes how to install and use *Jupyter Notebook App* as normal desktop application, without using any remote server.

+For other use-cases, please refer to the `Official Jupyter Documentation <http://jupyter.readthedocs.org/>`__.

 Contents